matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 ![[Pasted image 20250915161852.png]]

 **3) Scaling**

-Why do we want to scale the values?
+> Why do we scale the values?
+What if the features we use are

 - Standard Scaling:
 - Min/Max Scaling: